wix-incubator/react-velo/packages/reconciler/README.md

 Given A following page with a repeater
 ![repeater-example.png](docs/assets/repeater-example.png)

-It's React implementation can be controlled using the following code
+Its React implementation can be controlled using the following code
 ```javascript
 import React, { useState } from 'react';
 import { render, W } from '@wix/react-velo';